cyberark/terraform-provider-cyberark/README.md

 - Linux
 - Windows

-## Install the Terraform Provider Secrets Hub plugin
+## Install the Terraform Provider Cyberark plugin

-You can use any of the following methods to install the Terraform Provider Secrets Hub plugin:
+You can use any of the following methods to install the Terraform Provider Cyberark plugin:

 Install using binaries (Recommended)